axoflow/axosyslog-core-docs/content/docs/chapter-install/configuring-mssql-server/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-Complete the following steps to configure your Microsoft SQL Server to enable remote logins and accept log messages from syslog-ng.
+Complete the following steps to configure your Microsoft SQL Server to enable remote logins and accept log messages from `syslog-ng`.

 1. Start the SQL Server Management Studio application.
 Select `Start \> Programs \> Microsoft SQL Server 2005 \> SQL Server Management Studio`.